Nelson, New Zealand: Geography

 The Nelson-Tasman area comprises two unitary authorities – Nelson City, administered by the Nelson City Council, and Tasman District, administered by the Tasman District Council, based in Richmond 15 km to the southwest.
 It is between Marlborough, another unitary authority, to the east, and the West Coast Regional Council to the west.
+The Nelson City territorial authority area is small, at only 422 km2.

 For at least two decades, there has been talk about amalgamating Nelson City and the Tasman District to streamline and render more financially economical the existing co-operation between the two councils, exemplified by the jointly owned Port Nelson and the jointly funded Nelson Regional Development Agency.
 However, an official poll conducted in April 2012 showed nearly three-quarters of those who voted in Tasman were opposed to the proposal, while a majority of Nelson voters were in favour.

 Nelson has beaches and a sheltered harbour.
 The harbour entrance is protected by a Boulder Bank, a natural, 13 km bank of rocks transported south from Mackay Bluff via longshore drift.
 The bank creates a perfect natural harbour which enticed the first settlers, although the entrance was narrow.
 The wreck of the Fifeshire on Arrow Rock (now called Fifeshire Rock in memory of this disaster) in 1842 proved the difficulty of the passage.
 A cut was later made in the bank in 1906 which allowed larger vessels access to the port.

 The creation of Rocks Road around the waterfront area after the Tāhunanui slump in 1892 increased the effects of the tide on Nelson city's beach, Tāhunanui, and removed sediment.
 This meant the popular beach and adjoining car park were being eroded (plus the sand dunes) so a project to replace these sands was put in place and has so far proved a success, with the sand rising a considerable amount and the dunes continuing to grow.

 Waterways

-The Nelson territorial authority area is small (just 445 km^{2}) and has four main waterways, the Whangamoa, Wakapuaka, Maitai and Roding Rivers.
-The Roding River, the southernmost in Nelson, arises in the hills between Mount Meares and Dun Mountain.
-From there it flows westward before entering the Tasman District where it eventually joins the Waimea River, which flows into Waimea Inlet near Rabbit Island.
+The Nelson territorial authority area has four main waterways, the Whangamoa, Wakapuaka, Maitai and Roding Rivers.
+The Roding River, the southernmost in Nelson, rises in the hills between Mount Meares and Dun Mountain.
+From there it flows westward before entering the Tasman District where it eventually joins the Waimea River, which flows into Waimea Inlet near Moturoa / Rabbit Island.
 The Maitai River flows westward from the Dun Mountain area into the town centre of Nelson before entering the Nelson Haven then Tasman Bay via 'The Cut'.
 Major tributaries of the Maitai River are: York and Brook Streams plus Sharland, Packer, Groom, Glen, Neds, Sclanders, Beauchamp and Mill Creeks.
 The Wakapuaka River, which flows north from the Saddle Hill area to its mouth at Cable Bay in North Nelson, has two main tributaries, the Lud and Teal Rivers.
 Entering Tasman Bay near Kokorua in the north of Nelson, the Whangamoa River is the longest waterway in Nelson.
+Smaller waterways in the south of Nelson include: Saxton Creek, Orchard Stream, Poorman Valley Stream, Arapiki Stream, Jenkins Creek and Maire Stream.